 367-300B Cropping Systems.
 (3) (3 lectures and 1 3-hour lab) (Prerequisite: 367-211A) Application of plant science and soil science to production of agronomic and horticultural crops.
-Use and sustainability of fertilization, weed control, crop rotation, tillage, Professor Smith drainage and irrigation practices.
+Use and sustainability of fertilization, weed control, crop rotation, tillage, drainage and irrigation practices.
+Professor Smith isolation of pathogens from diseased plants, disease diagnosis and pathogen identification will be demonstrated.